Last updated on March 27, 2021.

 Fall includes fun holidays such as Halloween and Thanksgiving.
 Pumpkins, of course, are one of the main natural items we associate with Fall.
 We use pumpkins to decorate and make food.
 Some use squash or gourds for decorations.
 I think it’s awesome if you’re using nature’s creations instead of plastic decorations!
 But what do you do with those items after their prime?

 Compost them.
 That is the simplest answer.

 Please don’t put them in a landfill!

 If you compost already, just toss your pumpkin in!
 Feel free to chop it into smaller chunks first, but it will do fine whole.
 If you’re not composting, I have some other options for the pumpkins.
 If you want to know how I compost and learn how easy it is, please read my article.

 If you cannot compost your carved pumpkins or squash decorations, one option is that you can feed these items to livestock.
 Does a family member or friend own a farm?
 If not, maybe try offering them to a farm nearby for their animals.
 The local food bank or urban garden may have a compost bin, to which you may donate your pumpkin.
 Again, make sure they are free of plastic, glue, paint, etc.

 Another option is to let your pumpkin rot, preferably in the woods somewhere, where animals, insects, and birds can ingest it.
-I’m not suggesting trespassing into the National Forests to do this.
+I’m not suggesting trespassing into National Forests or other protected areas to do this.
 But if you live near a small forest or wooded area and no one would notice or care if you left your pumpkin, it will break down naturally.
 It’s certainly better than putting it in a landfill!